Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 5 Performance Evaluation

 We consider a more realistic road intersection model in Fig.~\ref{Fig:RoadIntersection}.
 There are totally 33 blocks with four entrances (block 26, 28, 30, and 32), and four exits (block 25, 27, 29, and 31).
 Vehicles in block $i \in \{2, 4, 6, 8\}$ go straight, turn left, turn right with the probabilities $g^s_i$, $g^l_i$, and $g^r_i$, such that $g^s_i + g^l_i + g^r_i = 1$.
 We assume vehicles can turn right when the traffic light is green.

 Now, we describe the settings different from the last subsection.
 The discount factor $\gamma$ is $0.4 \sim 0.9$.
-The total UAV transmission power $P$ is set to $1 \sim 6$ W. The total number of channels $C$ is 100 $\sim$ 200, which is much larger than that in subsection \ref{Subsec:OptimalityVerification} since there are more vehicles in the realistic model.
-The bandwidth of each channel $b$ is 5 KHz, therefore, the total bandwidth of all channels is $0.5 \sim 1$ MHz.
+The total UAV transmission power $P$ is set to $1 \sim 6$ W, which is used in \cite{fan2018UAV_Placement_Resource}.
+The total number of channels $C$ is 100 $\sim$ 200.
+It is much larger than that in Subsection \ref{Subsec:OptimalityVerification} since there are more vehicles in the realistic model.
+It is also commonly used such as \cite{hu2018uav_offloading}.
+The bandwidth of each channel $b$ is 5 KHz, therefore, the total bandwidth of all channels is $0.5 \sim 1$ MHz just like in \cite{zeng2018UAV_Trajectory}.
 The maximum power allocated to a vehicle $\rho_{\text{max}}$ is 0.9 W, and the maximum number of channels allocated to a vehicle $c_{\text{max}}$ is 50.
 The minimum and maximum height of the UAV is 10 meters and 200 meters.
 The probability of a vehicle going straight, turning left, and turning right ($g^s_i$, $g^l_i$, and $g^r_i$) is set to 0.4, 0.3, and 0.3, respectively, and each of them is assumed to be the same in block 2, 4, 6, and 8.
 We assume the arrival of vehicles in block 26, 28, 30, and 32 follows a binomial distribution with the same parameter $\lambda$ in the range $0.1 \sim 0.7$.

 The UAV's horizontal and vertical flight actions are as follows.
 We assume that the UAV's block is 0 $\sim$ 8 since the number of vehicles in the intersection block 0 is generally the largest and the UAV will not move to the block far from the intersection block.
 Moreover, within a time slot we assume that the UAV can stay or only move to its adjacent blocks.
 The UAV's vertical flight action is set by (\ref{Eqn:UAVVerticalFlight}).
 In PowerControl, the UAV stays at block 0 with the height of 150 meters.